atm98/Project-LinkShrink/LLD.md

 A simple ERD-style representation of the relationships:

-> Note: The relationship between users and urls is enforced at the application level, not via a database foreign key.
+> Note: Each service's tables reside in its own logical database or schema within a shared Amazon RDS PostgreSQL instance.
+The relationship between users and urls is enforced at the application level, not via a database foreign key.

 ```mermaid
 erDiagram